 Where Can I Find the Best Virginia Ham?

-In Virginia, the land, its farmers, and local makers play a vital role in crafting the ham that has grown to be a cherished Virginia staple.
-The origins of Virginia ham go back to the colonial era when the English settlers of Jamestown started using a mixture of European and Indigenous techniques to cure their pork.
+In Virginia, the land, its farmers and local makers play a vital role in crafting the cherished Virginia staple.
+The origins of Virginia ham go back to the colonial era, when the Jamestown settlers began using a mixture of European and Indigenous techniques to cure their pork.
 Among many Virginia artisans, Edwards Virginia Smokehouse showcases this tradition in a big way.
-Their country ham uses local meat, classic ingredients, and traditional methods to bring the salty, smokey flavor we have come to ask for by name in Virginia.
+They make country ham from local pork using time-honored techniques.
+The result?
+A salty, smoky flavor that defines Virginia country ham.
+Turner Hams are another well-known and respected traditional Virginia country ham producer.

 BBQ Exchange Ham Biscuits, Image: © Wine & Country Life